jacobpaine/toolbox/unique.md

 For arr[3]:
 `['a', 'b', 'c', 'a'].indexOf('a') === 3` FALSE!

 Wait, huh? .indexOf looks for the _FIRST_ instance of 'a' (position 0 of arr).
 You could think of indexOf as firstIndexOf.

-So when the test passes, the element then goes into the array, and every element in the final array is unique.
+So when the test passes, the element then goes into the array.
+Every element in the final array is unique, because we check every element in the array and if that element's index is the same as the first occurance of it.